TeamHG-Memex/eli5/docs/source/libraries/keras.rst

     - `None` for automatically picking a suitable layer.
 Layer is searched for by going backwards from the output through the flattened list of layers.
 The type and the dimensions of the layer are checked.
 If no suitable layer can be found, an error is raised.

+    - For best results, pick a layer that:
+        * has spatial or temporal information (conv, recurrent, pooling, embedding) (not dense layers).
+        * shows high level features.
+        * has large enough dimensions for resizing over input to work.

 * ``relu`` whether to apply  to the heatmap.

     - The GradCAM_ paper applies ReLU to the produced heatmap in order to only show what increases a prediction.